MLcraft/card-collection/README.md

 # MTG Card Collection Manager

-Backend REST API component for [card-lender-bot](https://github.com/MLcraft/card-lender-bot)
+Backend REST API component for [card-lender-bot](https://github.com/MLcraft/card-lender-bot).
+Includes functionality to track borrowing and lending of Magic: the Gathering cards between Discord users.

 Written in Java 17 using Springboot with PostgreSQL, Redis, and RabbitMQ, containerized with Docker Compose